Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 > Primary keys are underlined.

 1. Create `Cyclist` and `Team` tables.
 Determine column data types yourself.
 Create the required primary key and foreign key constraints.
 NB!
 There will be exactly one foreign key constraint.
 2. Create a new database diagram "Team_Cyclist_diagram" that shows the `Cyclist` table, `Team` table and the relationship between these two tables.
+No need to submit this diagram.
 3. Write and execute `INSERT` statements that populate the `Cyclist` table with at least 3 rows and `Team` table at least with 2 rows.
 You can create the data (cyclist names etc.) yourself.
 4. Test that the primary key and foreign key constraints work as required.
 That is, try to insert some rows that the DBMS should not accept.
 5. Write and execute a `SELECT` statement that lists all teams in alphabetical order.
 Display team name only.